-Administrative, legal, financing, underwriting discount, and other miscellaneous expenses that were incurred in connection with debt financings were deferred and are being amortized over the lives of the bond issues using the effective interest method.
-The amortization expense of deferred debt issue costs was \$351,000 and \$376,000 for the years ended June 30, 2014 and 2013, respectively.
+Administrative, legal, financing, underwriting discount, and other miscellaneous expenses that were incurred in connection with debt financings were deferred and are being amortized over the lives of the bond issues using the straight line method which approximates the effective interest method in all material respects.
+The amortization expense of deferred debt issue costs was \$310,000 and \$351,000 for the years ended June 30, 2015 and 2014, respectively.